The Solicitors Regulation Authority (SRA) Standards and Regulations replace the SRA Handbook from 25 November 2019.

 Read our practice note on solicitors offering legal services to the public from unregulated entities

-You have a duty to report serious concerns or breaches of the Codes of Conduct promptly.
+You have a duty to report serious concerns or breaches of the codes of conduct promptly.

 If you’re an individual solicitor, or registered European or foreign lawyer, you should tell your firm’s compliance officer for legal practice (COLP) about your concerns, as appropriate.
-The COLP will then make a professional judgement on whether to report your concerns to the SRA.

 However, if you think a report should be made to the SRA but you’re not satisfied the COLP will take the same view, you should make the report yourself.